Despite the unrealistic social expectations placed upon women, your vagina will never smell like a springtime rose.

 - a persistent change in the colour or amount of vaginal discharge; or

 - itching or burning.

 Your GP will usually take a detailed history, perform an examination and possibly collect a vaginal swab.
 If you don’t feel comfortable with having a GP take a swab, you can always self-collect in the clinic’s bathroom.

-It’s best to avoid over-the-counter products such as the Vagisil and Femfresh range as they can do more harm than good.
-Studies have shown such products impact on lactobacillus growth – the good bacteria living in your vagina.
+It’s best to avoid over-the-counter products such as the Vagisil and Femfresh range, as they can do more harm than good.
+Studies have shown that such products impact lactobacillus growth – the good bacteria in your vagina.

 Please don’t delay seeing a GP if any of the above indicators are present.